Obama demands pro-Trump group stop using his voice to attack Biden

-Former President Barack Obama is demanding a pro-Trump group stop airing a "despicable" ad that uses a recording of Obama’s voice to attack former Vice President Joe Biden— a rare intervention in a race that Obama has largely avoided so far.
+Former President Barack Obama is demanding that a pro-Trump group stop airing a "despicable" ad that uses a recording of Obama's voice to attack former Vice President Joe Biden — a rare intervention in a race that Obama has largely avoided so far.

-"[T]his despicable ad is straight out of the Republican disinformation playbook, and it’s clearly designed to suppress turnout among minority voters in South Carolina by taking President Obama’s voice out of context and twisting his words to mislead viewers," Obama spokesperson Katie Hill told NBC News.
+"[T]his despicable ad is straight out of the Republican disinformation playbook, and it's clearly designed to suppress turnout among minority voters in South Carolina by taking President Obama's voice out of context and twisting his words to mislead viewers," Katie Hill, Obama's communications director, told NBC News.

-The ad from the Committee to Defend the President, which aired on the local South Carolina CBS’ affiliate multiple times before and during Tuesday night’s debate, borrows from an Obama audiobook to suggest the former president is criticizing his former VP.
+The ad from the Committee to Defend the President, which aired on a South Carolina CBS affiliate multiple times before and during Tuesday night's debate, borrows from an Obama audiobook to suggest that the former president is criticizing his VP.

 "Joe Biden promised to help our community.
 It was a lie.
 Here's President Obama," a narrator in the ad says, leading into an audio clip of Obama decrying "plantation politics" and "black people in the worst jobs" over headline summaries knocking Biden's history on race.
 "Joe Biden won't represent us," a female narrator concludes.